 - A. Use of Funds: Funds provided from the RVRF to capitalize the Local Program may only be used to pay for costs associated with activities as described in paragraph C, or to make repayments to the RVRF in the form of principal and/or interest.
 All revenues from the Local Program, including loan payments to the locality (including principal and interest), and all interest and investment revenues, must be credited to the Local Program. - B. Program Costs: Localities may use a variety of means to cover costs associated with the development and implementation of the Local Plan.
 Describe how the locality intends to cover these program costs.
-Examples include: grants, borrower fees, special assessments, etc. - C. Activities to be funded: Meeting resilience challenges may look different for different local governments.
+Examples include: grants, borrower fees (including additional interest), special assessments, etc. - C. Activities to be funded: Meeting resilience challenges may look different for different local governments.
 The Plan should detail the projects that the Program will support.
 Activities may include projects as defined in § 10.1-603.28, provided that they are related to private property.
-Some potential options are: - A. Flood hazard mitigation of buildings - B. Flood hazard mitigation of property - C. Match, cost share, or gap funding for flood resilience projects partially funded through another source (such as the Virginia Conservation Assistance Program)
+Some potential options are: - A. Flood hazard mitigation of buildings - B. Flood hazard mitigation of property